Landowners face restrictions about cutting down trees on their property. Here's a rundown of the rules for each state.

 Similar to New South Wales, there are two tools utilised by the Victorian government for the protection and management of vegetation.
 At a state level, vegetation is managed through Victorian Planning Provisions (VPP) and at a local government level through Vegetation Protection Overlays (VPOs).

 VPOs are used by 63% of Victorian local councils to specify the vegetation that each council designates as being protected in their local area.
 The protected vegetation may include trees, stands of trees or areas of significance for the district.
+Here's an example of the VPO rules on tree removal according to City of Monash council website.

 Other overlays that can affect whether you can remove a tree include the Environmental Significant Overlay, the Significant Landscape Overlay, the Erosion Management Overlay and the Salinity Management Overlay as well as Heritage Overlays.